 Hans Ulrich Obrist

 Hans Ulrich Obrist is a Swiss curator, critic, and historian.
 Currently, he is the artistic director of the Serpentine in London and previously served as curator at the Musée d’Art Moderne de la Ville de Paris from 1993 until 2005.
 Obrist’s curatorial career began in 1991 with World Soup: The Kitchen Show, an experimental exhibition staged in his student apartment.
-Since then, he’s redefined the boundaries of exhibition-making, organizing over 300 shows across the globe.
+Since then, he has redefined the boundaries of exhibition-making, organizing over 300 exhibitions across the globe.

-He is the author of numerous books and published conversations, most notably Ways of Curating (2014), and the force behind Interview Project, a decades-long oral history comprising over 2,000 hours of recorded dialogue.
-Obrist’s medium is conversation—generous, open-ended, and insatiably curious—driven by a belief that ideas must circulate, evolve, and consume.
-His sense of urgency is central: without it, connections go unmade and the narratives that shape culture remain unrealized.
+His projects include Do It (1993–ongoing) and Utopia Station (2003), alongside long-term collaborations with artists such as Gerhard Richter and Rosemarie Trockel.
+Positioning himself as what J.G.
+Ballard once called a “junction-maker,” Obrist’s practice extends beyond institutional walls.
+He curates not only exhibitions, but relationships, conversations, and cultural ecosystems—making space for a wide array of figures while resurfacing overlooked histories and proposing new ways of seeing the present.
+He is the author of numerous books, including Ways of Curating (2014), and the force behind Interview Project, a decades-long oral history comprising over 2,000 hours of recorded dialogue.
+For Obrist, conversation is a medium—generous, open-ended, and driven by urgency.
+Without it, connections go unmade and the narratives that shape culture remain unrealized.
 This conversation began in January 2022 and was finalized in March 2025.

 EO